BluePink XHost |

 This first-order differential equation can be solved by separating the independent variable t from the dependent

-one .
+.
 That is, deal with the

 differential quotient as if it would be a real quotient